counternote/counternote/README.md

         -a      1       ɑ       'ah'
     —————————————————————————————————————

 Now it’s time to practice.
-Using the same instrument you used before, play the *seed* and then sing the interval up to an octave above as shown on this clock:
+Using the same instrument you used before, play the *key* and then sing the interval up to an octave above as shown on this clock:

     ————————————————————————————————————————————————————————
       HUE CLOCK: ASCENDING CLOCKWISE